-- 10.1 Reporting and Investigation of Violations. - (a) Actions prohibited by this Code involving directors or executive officers must be reported to the Audit Committee. - (b) Actions prohibited by this Code involving anyone other than a director or executive officer must be reported to the Company's Senior Vice President and General Counsel. - (c) After receiving a report of an alleged prohibited action, the Audit Committee or Senior Vice President and General Counsel, as the case may be, must promptly take all appropriate actions necessary to investigate. - (d) All directors, officers and employees are expected to cooperate in any internal investigation of misconduct.
+- 10.1 Reporting and Investigation of Violations. - (a) Actions prohibited by this code involving directors or executive officers must be reported to the Audit Committee. - (b) Actions prohibited by this code involving any other person must be reported to the reporting person's supervisor or the Chief Financial Officer. - (c) After receiving a report of an alleged prohibited action, the Audit Committee, the relevant supervisor or the Chief Financial Officer must promptly take all appropriate actions necessary to investigate. - (d) All directors, officers and employees are expected to cooperate in any internal investigation of misconduct.